Manoz/split-me/split-me/readme.txt

 For questions, comments or bug reports, please go to WordPress forums (http://wordpress.org/support/theme/split-me) or contact me on Twitter @Manoz or also on Github.

 == Changelog ==

+= 2.0 - 10.04.2014 =
+* Add a better post format for audio and video posts
+* Add Theme Options (Theme Layout and Analytics ID)

 = 1.0.8 - 31.03.2014 =
 * Better display on mobile